Liquid biofuels are manufactured at several small refineries in Virginia, and a large-scale ethanol plant finally started operating in 2014.

 The completed plant never opened as planned in May 2011, apparently because the investors (an equity firm in Connecticut, First Reserve) were unable to get a bank to provide operating capital.
 To maintain its reputation within the farming community, Perdue absorbed a financial loss and bought the 2011 crop of barley anyway.
 The City of Hopewell, which had anticipated $5 million/year in tax revenues, had to sue First Reserve to collect some of the promised financial benefits.

 In 2013 the equipment was sold to a company that planned to dismantle the plant and move the equipment to Northeast Lincolnshire in England.
-In 2014, the Hopewell City Council agreed to match a $250,000 grant from the Governor’s Agriculture and Forestry Industries Development Fund, in hope that the British company Vireol would restart the ethanol plant in Hopewell rather than move the equipment.
-Up to 70 jobs could be created, and Virginia farmers could sell corn and barley to Vireol.2
+In 2014, the Hopewell City Council agreed to match a $250,000 grant from the Governor’s Agriculture and Forestry Industries Development Fund, and the state committed up to $1.5 million/year in subsidies through 2017.
+That convinced the British company Vireol to start operations at the ethanol plant in Hopewell, rather than move the equipment.
+Up to 70 jobs were created, and Virginia farmers gained a customer interested in purchasing over $30 million of corn, wheat and barley each year.2

 Even without the Hopewell facility, Virginia farmers can grow barley for ethanol and soybeans for biodiesel.
 Hampton Roads ports offer easy transportation options to export biofuels.
 West Point, Yorktown, Craney Island, and Portsmouth are likely candidates for future ethanol/biodiesel refineries producing fuel from renewable resources, at a scale large enough for barge export.